Solly Sachs: Trade Unionism

 Known for his unionism, in 1926 he was part of the national executive committee of the South African Trades and Labour Council and by 14 November 1928, secretary of the Witwatersrand Taylors' Association (WTA).
 Noticing that women garment workers, consisting of working class Afrikaners, were not represented on union committees, he became general secretary of the WTA, changing its constitution in July 1929, and renaming it the Garment Workers' Union of South Africa (GWU) in 1930.
 He encouraged the Afrikaner women to become activists and organisers.
-Its membership during 1930/31 stood at 1700 members, two-thirds were garment workers, made up mostly of Afrikaans women, though men made up the union committee, but this would change, and by 1939, all were women.
+Its membership during 1930/31 stood at 1700 members, two-thirds were garment workers, made up mostly of Afrikaner women, though men made up the union committee, but this would change, and by 1939, all were women.
 The early years in this union involved defending work conditions and employment security in the garment industry.
 Using the courts and strikes, he ensured garment workers' wages increased from 23s/week in 1928 to £2/week by 1938, paid leave rose from three days to ten, they received morning and afternoon breaks and created a sick fund.
 By 1938, GWU membership had grown to 7000 members.

 Because of his socialist views, he ran into difficulties with the Communist Party of South Africa, which believed his union activities were not revolutionary enough, and so he was expelled from the party in 1931.

 He managed two GWU general strikes in 1931 over wage negotiations and again in 1932 when the over wage negotiations broke down.
 These strikes resulted in his arrest and later banning from the Witwatersrand for twelve months by Justice Minister Oswald Pirow which would later be reduced to six months by Jan Smuts.
 Pirow had used the strike as back drop to a by-election his Nationalist party was attempting to win in Germiston by describing the strike as communist inspired.